What Do Civil Drafter Do?

 There were about 99,600 jobs for Civil Drafter in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Civil Drafter by 2026.
-There will be an estimated 9,500 positions for Civil Drafter per year.
+The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Civil Drafter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Civil Drafter ranges between $35,020 and $80,880.

 Civil Drafters who work in District of Columbia, Illinois, or California, make the highest salaries.

 How much do Civil Drafters make in different U.S. states?

 |State||Annual Mean Salary|